Fdawgs/yh-fhir-listeners/README.md

 Logs documenting the work undertaken to deploy these endpoints can be found in [docs/worklogs](./docs/worklogs/).

-The intended audience for this page are team members of the Solutions Development team at Yeovil District Hospital NHSFT, alongside technical partners and developers from other stakeholders in the programme should they wish to use this and adapt it to implement into their own systems.
+The intended audience for this page are team members of the Solutions Development team at Yeovil District Hospital NHSFT, alongside technical partners and developers from other stakeholders in the programme should they wish to use this and adapt it to implement in their own systems.

 This documentation is written under the assumption that the reader has prior experience using [Mirth Connect](https://github.com/nextgenhealthcare/connect).